StackVista/stackpack-splunk/src/main/stackpack/resources/int-splunk-health-overview.md

 ### Fields used

-StackState Agent V2 executes the Splunk saved searches configured in the Splunk health Agent checkaand pushes retrieved data to StackState.
+StackState Agent V2 executes the Splunk saved searches configured in the Splunk health Agent check and pushes retrieved data to StackState.
 The following fields from the results of a saved search are sent to StackState:

 | Field | Type | Required? | Description |
 | :--- | :--- | :--- | :--- | :--- | :--- |